-Using the right keywords while doing SEO of your website is the career deciding thing for your site.
+Using the right keywords while doing SEO on your website is the career-deciding thing for your site.

-It allows you to know your targeted audience in a better way.
+It gives you an opportunity to know your targeted audience better.

-It will increase your site’s relevancy to your topic, which is an excellent thing for SEO and search engines.
+It will increase your site’s relevancy to your topic, and that is a great thing for SEO and search engines.

 Even if you already have a website and content on it, you can optimize it by using the correct keywords.